carstingaxion/wordpress-cache-control/readme.txt

 This is not a caching plugin in itself, but will enable you to leverage existing standard compliant caching systems better.
 You can set different policies for different kinds of pages to suite your website’s needs.
 Allows you to set different policies for shared and private caches.
 The plugin sets some sensible defaults for a medium traffic level blog that is updated every week or so.

+You can safely set long `Cache-Control` times as the `max-age` values is lowered when a scheduled post is about to be published.

 Private pages (logged in users, the admin interface, etc.) will not be cached.

 == Installation ==